-- Cash contribution from the applicant (e.g. general revenue or reserve funds) - In-kind contribution from the applicant, directly related to activities approved in the application by the Strategic Wildfire Prevention Working Group, including: - Staff time directly related to fuel management prescription project (e.g. supervision and travel) - Use of applicant's meeting space or other resources - o Applicant administration of the project and grant funding - Cash or other contributions from the community (e.g. volunteer labour or use of equipment, cash donation to the project) - Other grant funding (please see below)
+- Cash contribution from the applicant (e.g. general revenue or reserve funds) - In-kind contribution from the applicant (or project partner) directly related to activities approved in the application by the Strategic Wildfire Prevention Working Group, including: - Staff time directly related to fuel management prescription project (e.g. supervision, travel, financial oversight, project management) - Use of applicant's meeting space or other resources - o Applicant's administration of the project - Cash or other contributions from the community (e.g. volunteer labour or use of equipment, volunteer professional services, cash donation to the project) - Other grant funding (please see below)

-Community contributions are eligible from the date of application submission until the final report is submitted.
+Unless otherwise specified, community contributions are eligible from the date of application submission until the final report is submitted.